 Process.
-The compensation committee reviews non-executive director compensation on an annual basis, including reports from FW Cook, the committee's independent compensation consultant.
-After its review, the committee makes recommendations on non-executive director compensation to the board, and the board makes the final determination regarding non-executive director compensation.
+The compensation committee reviews non-executive director compensation on an annual basis, and considers reports from FW Cook, the committee's independent compensation consultant.
+After its review, the committee makes recommendations on non-executive director compensation to the board, and the board makes the final determination.

 Dual listing; US pay model.
 The compensation committee and board review data on both US peers and Australian peers, reflecting the company's dual-listing locations.
 Australia and the US generally have different pay philosophies for compensating non-executive directors.
 ResMed's Australian peers generally pay non-executive directors higher cash, award little or no equity, and have overall lower compensation than ResMed's US peers.
-While the board considers Australian peer data, the board believes the most relevant peers for ResMed director compensation are US peers.
-ResMed's primary listing is on the NYSE, we are primarily subject to US corporate governance requirements and risks, our principal headquarters is in the US, and five of our seven continuing non-executive directors reside in the US (and none in Australia).
-In addition, this US-perspective is consistent with our executive compensation philosophy (which gives more weight to ResMed's US peers' pay practices), and more directly aligns the interests of our board members with that of our stockholders through ownership of equity.
-Finally, we do not wish to create internal or cultural divisions by using significantly differentiated pay models between directors based in the US and other countries.
+While the board considers Australian peer data, the board believes US peers are most relevant for ResMed director compensation.
+ResMed's primary listing is on the NYSE, we are primarily subject to US corporate governance requirements and risks, our principal headquarters is in the US, and four of our six current non-employee directors and each of our two new director nominees up for election at this annual meeting reside in the US (with none in Australia).
+In addition, this US perspective is consistent with our executive compensation philosophy which gives more weight to ResMed's US peers' pay practices, and more directly aligns the interests of our board members with those of our stockholders through equity ownership.
+Finally, we do not wish to create internal or cultural divisions by using a different pay models for directors based in the US and other countries.